-• Added images of normal and t-distributions.
-Updated some of the notation. • Added separate sub-chapter on finding the sample size and moved relevant content about finding the sample size from other sub-chapters.
-Chapter 7: • Removed content on working backwards to find the error or sample mean.
-Confidence Intervals for Removed some examples and exercises. • Added additional examples and exercises.
-Single Population • Removed references to the t-distribution table.
-Parameters Removed the probability distribution notation.
+Chapter 7: Confidence Intervals for Single Population Parameters Added images of normal and t-distributions.
+Updated some of the notation.
+Added separate sub-chapter on finding the sample size and moved relevant content about finding the sample size from other sub-chapters.
+Removed content on working backwards to find the error or sample mean.
+Removed some examples and exercises.
+Added additional examples and exercises.
+Removed references to the t-distribution table.
+Removed the probability distribution notation.
 Moved content about the distribution of the sample proportion to another chapter.
 Removed content on "plus four" confidence interval for proportions.
-Changed the null hypothesis to an :equal to".
-Replaced sub-chapter on additional information and hypothesis test examples with three new sub-chapters on hypothesis tests for population means and Chapter 8: population proportions.
-Hypothesis Moved content on hypothesis tests for means and hypothesis test for proportions Tests for Single to relevant new sub-chapters.
-Population · Removed some examples and exercises.
-Parameters • Added additional examples and exercises.
+Chapter 8: Hypothesis Tests for Single Population Parameters Changed the null hypothesis to an :equal to".
+Replaced sub-chapter on additional information and hypothesis test examples with three new sub-chapters on hypothesis tests for population means and population proportions.
+Moved content on hypothesis tests for means and hypothesis test for proportions to relevant new sub-chapters.
+Removed some examples and exercises.
+Added additional examples and exercises.
 Added steps to conduct a hypothesis test.
 Added images of normal and t-distributions.
-Reorganized the content of the chapter.
+Chapter 9: Statistical Inference for Two Population Parameters Reorganized the content of the chapter.
 Added content on the distribution of the difference of the sample means and the distribution of the difference of the sample proportions.
 Added steps to conduct the hypothesis tests.
-Chapter 9: Moved content about independent samples to a different sub-chapter.
-Statistical Added definition of matched samples.
-Inference for Added content on confidence intervals for the difference in two population Two Population parameters.
-Parameters Added images of normal and t-distributions. • Removed content on Cohen's Effect size.
-Removed some examples and exercises.
+Moved content about independent samples to a different sub-chapter.
+Added definition of matched samples.
+Added content on confidence intervals for the difference in two population parameters.
+Added images of normal and t-distributions.
+Removed content on Cohen's Effect size.
 Added additional examples and exercises.